interactiveaudiolab/voogle/README.md

 From there, please follow the directions found under "Show Instructions".
 Enjoy!

 **Note:** There are currently two frontend interfaces available for Voogle.
 If you would like to use the alternate interface, use the command `npm run old-interface` instead during step 1.

-### Deploying on the Web
-The following steps are required to prepare Voogle for deployment as a web application:
-- [ ] Get a domain name
-- [ ] Determine server location (e.g., AWS)
-- [ ] Setup server
-- [ ] Serve audio files outside of the main event loop (e.g., with Apache or nginx)
-- [ ] Update query file naming.
-Depending on the scale, multiple users could send a query at the same time.
-This would require query names to include a unique id that is not exclusively associated with the timestamp.
-- [ ] Test concurrency with multiple simultaneous users

 ## Testing
 Unit tests can be run with `npm run test`.